Extra Virgin Olive Oil Italy, Spain, France and California

 Shopping Tips… the Bargains

-Any of the bottles priced from $18.50-$29 are just super values.
-The Giuliana Fresh Harvest,, Paniole and De Carlo Classico come in 750 ml.
-Bottles rather than the standard 500 ml. size.
-The Classico also comes in a 1 Liter Tin for just a dollar more.
+Any of the bottles priced from $15.99-$29 are just super values especially the Giuliana Fresh Spanish Harvest which we believe is the best value in real Ultra-Premium Olive Oil on the planet.
+Paniole and De Carlo Classico come in 750 ml. bottles rather than the standard 500 ml. size.
+The Classico also comes in a 1 Liter Tin.
+Portion wise this costs them out at less than $20 if they were in a half liter portion.

 Bonamini, Alberto Romano, Oleoestepa (Egregio, and Virgin), Franci Villa Magra, La Cultivada, De Carlo Torre Di Mossa and Felice Garibaldi at $20-$29 are ridiculous bargains and are as good as any of the $30+ bottles.